 B. LEADERSHIP AND OPERATIONAL MANAGEMENT

-(1) Executive Functions
+(1) Functions of the Executive

 - The executive is responsible for the day-to-day management and operations of the organization.
 The executive should be committed to the mission of the organization and have the skills necessary to manage the paid and volunteer talent, and financial resources of the organization.